CPUs

 DDR DDR5-5600 (native)

-14 cores provide meaningful multi-threaded headroom over 6-core chips
+14 cores provide meaningful multi-threaded headroom over the 9600X's 6-core configuration

-LGA 1851 platform access at a lower entry price than the 285K
+Entry point into the LGA 1851 platform at a lower cost than the 285K

-Gaming performance matches but doesn't beat the cheaper 9600X in most titles
+Gaming performance roughly matches the cheaper 9600X in most titles

 Check Price on Amazon